jessgusclark/DownloadScoreSheets/README.md

 ### Upload Scoresheets

-After the scoresheets have been scanned in and named correctly (Scoresheet1.pdf, Scoresheet2.pdf, etc.) upload them into the score sheets directory.
+The scoresheets need to be scanned in and then named according to their Judging Number.
+I.E. 01-001.pdf, 01-002.pdf.

+Upload the PDF's into the score sheets directory that was defined in the configuration file.

 Open up **/mods/downloadScoreSheets/config.php** and change the first variable ($DownloadLinksReady) to TRUE